 - Notice if there are particular days or times of day that are noisier where you are, and avoid recording at those times if possible

 - Get a decent microphone (I use the Audio-Technica ATR-2100*—you can see it in the photo above of my makeshift podcasting studio at a place we rented in Mexico).
-I started out simply using the headset that came with my smartphone, but a proper microphone is an inexpensive upgrade that makes a difference in sound quality (especially useful when there are so many other factors you can’t control).
+I started out simply using the headset that came with my smartphone, but a proper microphone is an inexpensive upgrade that makes a difference in sound quality, which is especially useful when there are so many other factors you can’t control.

 Have backup ways to get online when you have interviews scheduled

 If the power goes out or the Internet goes down, you’ll have to reschedule (and risk throwing off your podcasting schedule, as well as creating hassles for your guest) unless you have another way to connect and complete the interview.
 (Of course, if you’re working while traveling, you should always have backup Internet options, even if you don’t have a podcast!)
 I make sure to have sufficient data available on my local SIM card so I can get online that way if necessary, then connect my computer to my phone’s hotspot.
 I’ve found that a one-hour audio-only Skype interview uses about 25 MB of data.

 My VA, my husband, and I have created a detailed yet simple workflow to get interviews scheduled and recorded, edit and compile the necessary materials, and publish a new episode each week.
 I was nervous about the commitment of having to get the show out week after week, but knowing exactly what steps need to be taken to make it happen, and who’s responsible for what, makes it much easier to keep everything on track.